 Another concept within biomedical engineering is that of studying ligand-protein associations.
 By understanding which parts of the proteins can be activated by which ligands, several models can be generated.
 This is important from a research perspective.
 An online tool established for determining such interactions is the iTasser, which uses an algorithmic approach.
 This is yet another example of cost-effective learning and research.

 Educational institutes are also generating data consortiums in the form of databases.
 This allows new and interested students to study prior data and use it to build models.
 This allows groundwork training without requiring expert personnel.

 An example of this is the ModBase, which is a database of comparative protein structure models.
 Before making any rudimentary biomedical engineering project, the student would need data about the protein structure.
 It is easily accessible from this site.
-The benefit of such tools is that since the database is updated on a routine basis, efficient models can be built quickly.
+The benefit of such tools is that since the database is updated daily, efficient models can be built quickly.